 On economics research, the Malaria Elimination Initiative is collecting and analyzing country-level data on the costs of current and past malaria elimination efforts, compiling new evidence on the comparative costs and benefits of eliminating malaria, and developing new recommendations for countries and donors on sustainable, innovative financing mechanisms that can best support elimination.

-The Global Health Group, in partnership with national malaria control programs of malaria-eliminating countries, is leading efforts to develop a series of eliminating country briefings.
-The briefings are designed for malaria donors, researchers, advocacy experts, and students, with the aim of providing information on a country’s malaria history and elimination progress, and highlighting country specific successes and challenges.
-The 34 country briefings will be released as they become available and will be updated periodically to track progress toward elimination.
+The Global Health Group’s Malaria Elimination Initiative, in partnership with the national malaria control programs of malaria-eliminating countries, has developed a series of eliminating country briefings.
+The briefings are designed to be used by researchers, policy makers, donors, malaria programs and implementers, with the aim of providing information on a country’s malaria history and elimination progress, and highlighting country specific successes and challenges.
+The 34 country briefings will be updated periodically to track progress toward elimination.

 The Global Health Group is partnering with the World Health Organization, Clinton Health Access Initiative, Johns Hopkins University and Imperial College to develop a strategic decision-making and planning tool for countries considering malaria elimination.